Last Updated on June 14, 2025 by Alexx

 Lake Taupo

-Taupo is a one hour drive from Rotorua, so it’s an easy addition to any Rotorua itinerary.
+Taupo is a one hour drive from Rotorua, so it’s a super easy addition to any Rotorua itinerary or a natural next stop if you’re continuing your NZ adventure.
 Some of the best things to do in Taupo are:

 - Hire a funky Doughboat and play captain while driving it around the lake